 more costly to file than before.
 Shortly after, the US began to experience its most severe

 recession in seventy years.

-This article quantifies the stimulative effect of central bank forward guidance—the public
+This paper examines the stimulative effect of central bank forward guidance—the promise

 interest rate is stuck at its zero lower bound (ZLB).

 Mortgage loans are a striking example of a persistent nominal rigidity.
 As a result, under